 Bachelor of Science Sichuan University, China

-Professor Wang current research is focussed on the discovery and development of novel protein kinase inhibitor drugs for treatment of cancers.
-The current ongoing research programmes include:
+Professor Wang’s research focuses on the discovery and development of novel kinase inhibitor drugs for cancer treatment.
+Current ongoing research programs include:

 Research